huangli712/ACGui/docs/src/usage.md

 ## Analytic continuation solver

 * Select the `Solver` tab.
-* Customize the parameters for the solver.
+* Customize the parameters for the chosen solver.

 ![solver.png](./assets/solver.png)